holms/vagrant-starter/README.md

 ### Troubles

-In case you have troubles with ssl, you need curl ssl certificates to be installed.
+* In case you have troubles with ssl, you need curl ssl certificates to be installed.
+* If you have troubles with ssh and ansible, check if you don't have user root set in your playbook